Cardiff’s biggest music festival is back this month: Here’s everything you need to know

 Although this event has happened, it was a first for the Cardiff Music City Festival.
 The event was created with the idea of shining a light on Black music and creativity in Wales.
 The leader of Cardiff Council said: “Cardiff is a city of artists, musicians, singers, producers, sound engineers and of course music lovers.”

-Taking place at the Royal Welsh College of Music and Drama, the event hosted many nominees who contributed their art to the listeners in order to express their Black culture.
+Taking place at the Royal Welsh College of Music and Drama, the event hosted many nominees whose art expressed their Black culture.

-If this doesn’t convince you it isn’t one of the best and most inclusive music festivals in Cardiff, it also financially backs Black organisations and artists to ensure everyone has access to this platform.
-Singer-songwriter Lily Beau told Nation Cymru: “Cardiff’s music scene genuinely feels more diverse than its ever been, and Black Welsh culture feels more tangible than ever”.
+The festival also financially backs Black organisations and artists to ensure everyone has access to this platform.
+Singer-songwriter Lily Beau told Nation Cymru: “Cardiff’s music scene genuinely feels more diverse than it’s ever been, and Black Welsh culture feels more tangible than ever”.

 For those who aren’t pros, there is also the event Little Gigs taking place.
 Pupils who have been mentored and trained under the Cardiff Curriculum Team and Cerdd CF, run by The National Music Plan, will take the stage on October 15th at 7:30pm at The Gate.
 Tickets are only £3 and can be purchased here.